DonaldAadithiyan/YT-analytics/README.md

 ## ⚙️ Modeling

-We use **LightGBM** wrapped with `MultiOutputRegressor` to predict multiple outputs simultaneously:
+We use models like **XGBoost and Tree-based models like LightGBM, RandomForestRegressor and Catboost** wrapped with `MultiOutputRegressor` to predict multiple outputs simultaneously:

 - `view_count_final`
 - `like_count_final`
 - `view_count_initial`
 - `like_count_initial`

-We perform **GridSearchCV** for hyperparameter tuning and cross-validation.
+We perform **Bayesian Optimization** using **Optuna** for hyperparameter tuning of the said models.

+Then perform blending of the models through a **Meta Model** , **Linear Regression**

+Additionally, **Quantile Regression** was performed by splitting the dataset into 3.
 ---

 ## 📊 Evaluation